 What are the Most Practical Ways to Do Project Planning?

 There are a number of conclusions that I think we can draw from an from understanding of this model:

-> This creates a big challenge for project managers to learn how to blend an Agile and traditional plan-driven approach in the right proportions to fit a given situation.
-And, that’s not an easy thing to do – PMI still treats these two areas as separate and independent domains of knowledge with little or no integration between the two.
+This creates a big challenge for project managers to learn how to blend an Agile and traditional plan-driven approach in the right proportions to fit a given situation.
+That’s not an easy thing to do.
+PMI still treats these two areas as separate and independent domains of knowledge with little or no integration between the two.
 This is exactly the challenge that my Agile Project Management training is designed to address.

 Check out the following related articles on “Agile Planning”:

 - What is the Lean Startup Approach?
 How Does It Relate to Agile?

 - Why Is Planning Difficult?
 Is It a Waste of Time?

 - What are the Most Practical Ways to Do Project Planning?